russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Compassion fatigue happens when caring for someone who is struggling becomes emotionally exhausting.
 It's similar to burnout but comes from the stress of seeing someone you care about suffering.
 It can make you feel emotionally numb or disconnected, like you've run out of empathy to give.

 This type of fatigue is connected to the "finite pool of worry."
 Humans have a limited amount of energy for worrying.
 Once we reach our limit, it's hard to care about more problems, or they might feel less important.
-Your brain naturally focuses on significant concerns and pushes smaller ones to the side.
+Your brain naturally focuses on significant concerns and tends to set aside smaller ones.

 If you're the type of person who often puts others first, you might be more likely to experience compassion fatigue.
-It's important to know that you don't have to manage these feelings on your own.
+It's essential to recognize that you don't have to manage these feelings alone.

 Recovering from a burnout: How long does it take?